Category Archives: International Comedy

 Grade: B-

-The latest offering by superb Spanish director, Pedro Almodovar, who directed the brilliantly disturbing The Skin I Live In a few years ago, returns with a vast departure and delves into a campy, lighthearted, yarn about a group of passengers and crew aboard a troubled flight.
+The latest offering by superb Spanish director, Pedro Almodovar, who directed the brilliantly disturbing The Skin I Live In (2011) a few years ago, returns with a vast departure.

-The premise sounds hysterical, but sadly, the film did not live up to expectations.
+The premise sounds hysterical, but sadly, the film does not measure up to expectations.

 FYI: I felt Airplane! was overrated.

-Some funny moments, but the “over the top-ness” was too much to take remotely seriously and somehow did not hold my attention throughout.
+Funny moments, but the “over-the-topness” was too much to take remotely seriously and somehow did not hold my attention throughout.

 Not Almodovar’s best work by a longshot.